A day trip from Venice to Milan in Italy is entirely possible, very enjoyable, and a rather cool thing to do.

 - Navigli – these are Milan’s ancient navigable canals.
 Nowadays, around them exists a lively quarter with lots of eateries and fun events.

 - Galleria Vittorio Emanuele II – this is one of the world’s oldest shopping centres.
-Next door to Milan’s Duomo, it’s incredibly lavish and worth it a visit even if shopping is not at the forefront of your mind.
+Next door to Milan’s Duomo, it’s incredibly lavish and worth a visit even if shopping is not at the forefront of your mind.

 Can I Book a Guided Visit, a Tour or an Activity in Milan?
 What About Tickets for Leonardo’s Last Supper?